selimslab/selimslab.github.io/HOME/_atoms/design-simplicity.md

 Its simple when there is nothing left to take away

 a beginner in an emergency can understand it within ten seconds

+---

+Occam’s Razor, Simpler explanations are more likely to be true